The DSAI Code of Business Conduct Direct Selling Association of Ireland code of business conduct As approved by the DSAI Board on 18th March 2020

 18. Disciplinary Committee

-18.3 Members shall have the right of appeal to the full council of the Association, whose decision is final.
+18.3 Members shall have the right of appeal to the full Board of the Association, whose decision is final.

 19. Complaints from outside the Republic of Ireland